 Report on the implementation of the SHIPSAN ACT integrated inspection programme for all types of ships.
-This report will describe inspection rules/guidelines, summary inspection results/SSCs, corrective actions, proposals for inspection process improvement and recommendations for grading system implementation, The SHIPSAN ACT inspection programme aims to bring a consistent and proportionate approach to ship inspections of all ship types which will improve quality of inspections by providing:
+This report will describe inspection rules/guidelines, summary inspection results/SSCs, corrective actions, proposals for inspection process improvement and recommendations for grading system implementation, revision of the Manual.
+The SHIPSAN ACT inspection programme aims to bring a consistent and proportionate approach to ship inspections of all ship types which will improve quality of inspections by providing: